openvinotoolkit/openvino/docs/OV_Runtime_UG/protecting_model_guide.md

 # Using Encrypted Models with OpenVINO  {#openvino_docs_OV_UG_protecting_model_guide}

-Deploying deep-learning capabilities to edge devices can present security challenges, likes of: ensuring inference integrity or providing copyright protection of your deep-learning models.
+Deploying deep-learning capabilities to edge devices can present security challenges like ensuring inference integrity, or providing copyright protection of your deep-learning models.

 One possible solution is to use cryptography to protect models as they are